 The Scholarship is tenable for each year of medicine that the recipient successfully completes.

-The Scholarship will be awarded on the recommendation of a selection panel drawn from the AMA’s Taskforce on Indigenous Health.
+The Scholarship will be awarded on the recommendation of a selection panel drawn from the AMA-AIDA Taskforce on Indigenous Health.
 Selection of the Scholarship recipient will be based on:

-- a statement provided by the applicant describing his or her aspirations, purpose for studying medicine, and the use(s) to which he or she hopes to put his or her medical training;
+- The statement provided by the applicant thoughtfully describes the use(s) to which they hope to put their medical training.

 Each year, payment of the Scholarship will occur following the AMA’s receipt of the recipient’s: